-I currently work for large fast food chain restaurant KFC and let me tell you the amount of waste our single small store creates is alarming.
-The amount of food and plastic waste is unbelievable and the sad fact remains that single-handed part-time worker in such corporation can’t do literally anything without risking their jobs.
+I currently work for a large fast-food chain restaurant KFC.
+Let me tell you that the amount of waste our single small store creates is alarming.
+The amount of food and plastic waste is unbelievable and the sad fact remains that single-handed part-time workers in such corporations can’t do literally anything without risking their jobs.

-Sadly I did not figure out answer to this question yet besides to push the big bosses into doing eco-friendly changes for whole restaurant chain.
-We did switched to paper to-go cups instead of plastic and we also use paper bags what is incredible step forward, but the amount of plastic straws is still bad and hopefully we would also make some changes like our competition did hat really pleases me :
+Sadly I did not figure out the answer to this question yet besides pushing the big bosses into doing eco-friendly changes for the whole restaurant chain.
+We did switch to paper to-go cups instead of plastic and we also use paper bags what is an incredible step forward.
+But the amount of plastic straws is still bad and hopefully, we would also make some changes like our competition did that really pleases me :

-Being a middle european I don’t really understand the demand for straws or ice, but switching to reusable metal straw could make a difference and prevent this from happening:
+Being a middle European I don’t really understand the demand for straws or ice, but switching to reusable metal straw could make at least a small difference.

-Of course I understand that if I refuse plastic straw at 27th June 2018 7pm from a cashier at fast food restaurant who has to offer me one I’m not gonna save the world – but if the fast food stops/reduce offering one – this might be actually a huge step forward.
+Of course, I understand that if I refuse plastic straw on 27th June 2018 at 7 pm from a cashier at fast food restaurant who has to offer me one I’m not gonna save the world.
+But if the fast-food stops/reduce offering one, or even better producing one, this might be actually a huge step forward.

 Why do I even write this?